-Go through your previous videos and create montages of the greatest moments.
+Go through your previous videos and create montages of the greatest moments using a simple YouTube video editor.
 This gives your current viewers a way to relive some of the action that happened that week, as well as an opportunity to put yourself out there.

 You can also start weekly podcasts with members of your communities.
 Discuss what’s going on in the streaming world with other streamers, or talk about the latest patch in your favorite games.

 Make sure to promote yourself and other streamers within the videos to ensure people are finding you outside of YouTube.
 The key is putting yourself out there for viewers to find you.

 The greatest part about YouTube is that once the video is published, you can continue on networking elsewhere.
 Find your niche that others want to see, and push yourself forward to success.